Joshua Garcia

-Joshua Garcia (/tl/; born October 7, 1997) is a Filipino actor, dancer, and commercial model.
-He began his professional acting career in 2015 after being part of the reality show Pinoy Big Brother: All In as a contestant.
+Joshua Espineli Garcia (/tl/; born October 7, 1997) is a Filipino actor.
+He began his professional acting career in 2015 after being part of the reality show Pinoy Big Brother: All In as a housemate.
 He rose to prominence for his critically acclaimed performances in the 2016 Metro Manila Film Festival top-grosser Vince and Kath and James and in the primetime series The Good Son.
 Garcia has starred in various TV series such as The Greatest Love (2016), Ngayon at Kailanman (2018), The Killer Bride (2019), and Unbreak My Heart (2023).
 He has also starred in the films Love You to the Stars and Back (2017), I Love You, Hater (2018), Ang Mga Kaibigan Ni Mama Susan (2023), and Un/Happy For You (2024).

 Early life

-Garcia was born on October 7, 1997, in Bauan, Batangas, Philippines.
+Garcia was born in Bauan, Batangas, Philippines.
 He is the son of Filipino parents Geo Garcia and Marife Espineli.
 Coming from a broken family, he was raised by his father and his priest uncle alongside his elder sister, Lorenza Mae.
 He also has three younger paternal half-siblings and two maternal half-siblings.

-He is a dancer and used to be a member of the Batangas cultural dance group, the Sining Kumintang before joining the reality TV show Pinoy Big Brother: All In as one of the 19 housemates who entered the Big Brother house.